shaoanlu/AdamW-and-SGDW/README.md

 ### [WIP Alert]

-This repository is still wip.
+This repository is still work in progress.
  The functionanity of AdamW and SGDW have not been fully checked.
 The implementation could be wrong.

 ## Usage